revilobug/revilobug.github.io/index.md

 <img width="710" alt="image" src="https://user-images.githubusercontent.com/61512660/235407648-36fffa91-860c-4047-8953-8aea06ad93bd.png">

 The study conducts four separate experiments.
-Firstly, other methods are trained on the dataset which they work best on and are compared to the proposed model trained on GT-Rain.
+Firstly, other methods are trained on the dataset that they work best on and are compared to the proposed model trained on GT-Rain.
 Using the GT-Rain test set as a performance benchmark, we can see that the proposed model outperforms all other methods.
 There are two observed trends in these methods: firstly, training on more synthetic data results in improved performance, as seen in MSPFN and MPRNet.
 Secondly, training on semi-real data, as demonstrated in SPANet, can also enhance results.
 However, even when using multiple synthetic or semi-real datasets, their performance on real data is still approximately 2 dB lower than training on GT-RAIN.

 <img width="700" alt="image" src="https://user-images.githubusercontent.com/61512660/235407670-7fdbf7cb-f477-483f-b876-1953387807e8.png">